linuxserver/docker-jellyfin/README.md

 ## Hardware Acceleration

+Full information can be found on the official documentation [here](https://jellyfin.org/docs/general/administration/hardware-acceleration/)

 ### Intel

-Hardware acceleration users for Intel Quicksync will need to mount their /dev/dri video device inside of the container by passing the following command when running or creating the container:
+Hardware acceleration users for Intel Quicksync will need to mount their /dev/dri/`<device>` video devices inside of the container by passing the following command when running or creating the container:

-`--device=/dev/dri:/dev/dri`
+ `--device /dev/dri/renderD128:/dev/dri/renderD128 \`
+ `--device /dev/dri/card0:/dev/dri/card0 \`

 We will automatically ensure the abc user inside of the container has the proper permissions to access this device.